MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

             print(i)
     ```
 4. What are atomic data-structures and why are they special?
 5. What is a list?
-In other programming languages you might encounter the term array, is there any difference to a list in python?
+In other programming languages you might encounter the term array, is there any difference to a list in Python?
+Does Python have arrays?
 6. What is a dictionary?
 How do you check if a key is already present?
 Hw do you get a list of keys and/or a list of values?
 9. Let's say you want to read a very large file that contains many lines of text.
 What is the advantage of using an iterator, compared to a list when looping over all of its lines?
-6. Implement a binary search tree in python.
+6. Implement a binary search tree in Python.
   - First think about how you would model such a tree and what basic components it has.
   - Assume that element types are integers.
   - Implement the search tree in a class.